Merkoba/Hue/README.md

 "max_topic_length"
 >The maximum length of a room topic.
 If a longer topic is tried to be set with /topic it will get cropped to meet this limit. /topicadd and /topicaddstart will throw an error if there is no more room to add to the topic.

-"max_nickname_length"
+"max_username_length"
->Maximum length for nicknames.
-Currently this is also used for the username max length.
+>Maximum length for usernames.

-"max_max_nickname_length"
+"max_max_username_length"
 >This is a safety used when validating usernames on login.
-In case max or min nickname length configurations where changed when there were already users registered, this arbitrary big number is used to check something huge is not being inputed instead of checking with the nickname length configuration options, to avoid old nicknames from not being able to login.
+In case max or min username length configurations where changed when there were already users registered, this arbitrary big number is used to check something huge is not being inputed instead of checking with the username length configuration options, to avoid old username from not being able to login.
 This likely shouldn't be changed.

 "min_password_length"
 >Minimum length for passwords.
 It must be at least 1.